Tax Management India. Com

 X X X X Extracts X X X X

-..... e statutory construction, more weighty than mere logomachy or grammatical nicety.
+..... more weighty than mere logomachy or grammatical nicety.
 10. With this prefatory statement we may go straight to the crucial definition.
 The essential question is whether a cinema theatre manager who has no statutory obligation to run a canteen or provide a cycle stand but, for the better amenities of his customers and improvement of his business, enters into an arrangement with another to maintain a canteen and a cycle stand and that other employs, on his own, workers in connection with the canteen and the cycle stand, can be held liable for contribution as the principal employer of the workmen although they are engaged independently by the owner of the canteen or the cycle stand.
 It is common ground that there is no statutory obligation on the part of the appellants to run canteens or keep cycle stands.
 It is common ground, again that the workers with whom we are concerned are not directly employed by the appellants and, if we go by the master and servant relationship under the law of contracts, there is no employer-employee nexus.
-Even so, it has been held concurrently by the Insurance Court and the High Court that canteens are meant primarily for th .....
+Even so, it has been held concurrently by the Insurance Court and the High Court that canteens are meant primarily for the convenience and comfort of .....

 X X X X Extracts X X X X